Songtech-0912/natron-ui-ux-design/concept 4.0/README.md

 Some guidelines on contributions:

-* Please only share SVG or Inkscape SVG files, not files in a proprietary format, like Adobe XD or Sketch
+* Please only share `.alva`, SVG or Inkscape SVG files, not files in a proprietary format, like Adobe XD or Sketch

 * Please stick to open-source fonts, such as Inter, Open Sans or Helvetica